C4ptainCrunch/thesis/source/index.rst

 The results, displayed in a matrix in on the left of :numref:`fig:matrix`, sorted by alphabetic order show the ratio of win of the row player against the column player.
 We then transform this result in a binary weak tournament by computing the :math:`\succeq` relation.
-The results are show on the right of :numref:`fig:matrix`.
+The results are shown on the right of :numref:`fig:matrix`.